The Beginning: Joining NZLandSAR Search Dogs and Selecting a Puppy!

 Thanks so much to Cait and Rosko for sharing their story… keep tuned for more about training an avalanche rescue dog and Rosko’s adventures through the winters!

-Cait Hall is a seasoned ski patroller, recently having worked at Mt Cheeseman in Canterbury in the winters, and spends the summer north in Nelson working for an Outdoor adventure company.
+Cait Hall is a seasoned ski patroller, recently having worked at Mt Cheeseman and Cardrona in the winters, and spends the summer north in Nelson working for an Outdoor adventure company.
 Rosko is the main star where ever he goes.
-He is training to be an Avalanche Rescue dog.
+He is an Avalanche Rescue dog.